-This class covers requirements and possible pitfalls when developing the accessible user experience of following widgets:
+Building upon the concept and examples in Accessible Widgets I, this class will continue to explore the requirements and possible pitfalls when developing the accessible user experience of following widgets and scenarios:

 - File selector and upload

 Come and learn about the functionality of each widget and what it means to be accessible.
 How should it work with a mouse and how should it work with only a keyboard?
 What about a screen reader?
 What kind of visual feedback is needed?
 What should you see when using a mouse?
 What about when using a keyboard?
 What are the visual cues?
 What are the non-visual cues?

 We’ll show you code examples that don’t work and more importantly code examples that work for people of all abilities.
 And we’ll demo each widget - accessibly, of course!

 While code examples will be provided, the underlying principles are explained in detail.
 This allows you to apply your new knowledge when implementing the widgets using modern frameworks, like React, Vue and Angular.

 - Understanding focus management and announcing content w/aria-live